Russian folklore: Animals

-Wolves (волк, vuk)- Often portrayed as male and a villain in most Russian fairy tales.
+Wolves (волк, volk)- Often portrayed as male and a villain in most Russian fairy tales.
 These creatures were not very smart and often susceptible to being led into traps and being tricked out of food or prey by foxes.
 According to one source, people were not allowed to eat wolves because it was believed the meat would turn them into a werewolf.
 Wolves stood for wild untamed nature and were respected and feared.

 Zmey Gorynych - Its name means "Snake of the Mountains".
 The Slavic version of dragon, this creature is said to have three or more heads and like other creatures in Russian fairy tales, they know how to talk.
 They are usually male and can be found in forests or mountains.
 It is said that when he flies he is so large that he blocks out the sun.

 Alkonost - Portrayed as a woman-headed bird, this creature is similar to a siren and can actually change the weather depending on what mood she is in.
 It is said that they lay eggs in the water and when in the water the weather is calm but once it hatches there is a storm.

 Indrik - In the Dove Book and Russian folklore, the Indrik-Beast (Russian: Индрик-зверь, transliteration: Indrik zver') is a fabulous beast, the king of all animals, who lives on a mountain known as "The Holy Mountain" where no other foot may tread.
 When it stirs, the Earth trembles.
 The word "Indrik" is a distorted version of the Russian word edinorog (unicorn).
 The Indrik is described as a gigantic bull with legs of a deer, the head of a horse and an enormous horn in its snout, making it vaguely similar to a rhinoceros.
 The Russian folklore creature gives its name to a synonym of Paraceratherium, Indricotherium, the biggest land mammal ever to live.